Charles Hay, 16th Earl of Kinnoull: Biography

-In January 2018 he was appointed a Deputy Lieutenant of Perth and Kinross.
+In January 2018 he was appointed a deputy lieutenant of Perth and Kinross.

+In April 2023, he became Convenor of the Crossbench Peers and as a consequence in June 2023 stepped down as Chair of the European Affairs Committee and as Vice Chair of the UK delegation to the Parliamentary Partnership Assembly.
+At the same time he was appointed to the House of Lords Commission.

 Family

-He is the son of the Arthur Hay, 15th Earl of Kinnoull and Ann (née Lowson), daughter of Sir Denys Lowson, 1st Baronet.
+He is the son of the William Hay, 15th Earl of Kinnoull, and Ann (née Lowson), daughter of Sir Denys Lowson, 1st Baronet.

 In 2002, he married Clare, daughter of the circuit judge William Hamilton Crawford, QC, and his wife, Marilyn Jean Colville.
-The couple have four children:
+The couple has four children: